Jack / St Malo Deepwater Oil Project, Gulf of Mexico, United States of America

 The Jack and St Malo field reservoirs are located in a geological formation known as the 'lower tertiary' trend.
 The formation was deposited more than 65m years ago about 20,000ft below the seabed.

 It covers an area larger than 300 miles off the Gulf Coast of the US between Texas and Louisiana.
 The formation is estimated to contain vast resources for long-life projects of up to 30 to 40 years.

 The total recoverable resources of the two fields are estimated at over 500m oil-equivalent barrels.

 Development of the Jack / St Malo fields

-Development of Jack / St Malo fields will be carried out in phases.
-The initial phase of development will involve drilling ten production wells: four at Jack and six at St Malo.
+The development of Jack / St Malo fields is being carried out in phases.
+The initial phase of development involved drilling ten production wells: four at Jack and six at St Malo.

-The development also involves drilling 43 subsea wells, which will be tied back to a semisubmersible floating production unit.
+The development also involved drilling 43 subsea wells, which are tied back to a semisubmersible floating production unit.

 The second well, Jack-2, was drilled at the Jack field by Transocean's Discoverer Deep Seas drillship in 2005.
 The Cajun Express semisubmersible was used in 2006 to conduct a production test on the well.